MAT (.mat)

 -

-"Elements" list of elements and options available in this file "Rules" full list of rules for each element and option "Options" list of rules for options, properties and settings "Summary" summary of file size and dimensions - Data representation element:
+"Elements" list of elements and options available in this file "Summary" summary of the file "Rules" list of rules for all available elements - Data representation element:

 -